Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 # Add and Android project
 I am using Android because that is what I am most familar with, and it is what I use most the time for projects at work.
 If I get the need to use iOS I will update this, or add to it.
 For now, it is Android only.

 I use the _Blank App (Android)_ Template, in F#.
 I name it `Jon.FXam.Android`.
-Some
+Some people might prefer to use `.Droid` but `.Android` seems to be the current convention.

+I need a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTM1MzY0MjgsMTAxOTcyOTI1MSwtND
-UzOTIxMzMwLDMyMTE5MDg5N119
+eyJoaXN0b3J5IjpbMjAzNjcyOTQ2LDEwMTk3MjkyNTEsLTQ1Mz
+kyMTMzMCwzMjExOTA4OTddfQ==
 -->